jmstoic/menu/items/README.md

 # Structure

-This is an example heirarchy of directories and files, with no underscores or spaces:
+This is an example heirarchy of directories and files, with no underscores or spaces in `Brand` names:

 - `menu/items/_house`
   - `menu/items/_house/Item1.jpeg`